DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 doSomething(["hello", 42]);
 ```

-If we try to index past the number of elements, we’ll get an error.
+If we try to index past the number of elements, we'll get an error.

 ```ts
 function doSomething(pair: [string, number]) {